-I. General Education
+I. GENERAL EDUCATION

-- 101. Introduction to the Theatre This course will examine the role and value of theatre in our culture and introduce students to the art of theatre by exploring the ways in which playwrights, directors, actors, designers, technicians, and audiences collaborate and make choices to create theatre.
-Through individual creative projects or lab experiences, lectures, demonstrations, readings, discussions, and viewing live and videotaped theatre performances, the student will have the opportunity to enrich his/her awareness and understanding of the artistic process inherent in creating theatre.
-By the end of the semester, the student will attend, read, discuss, and write about theatre with greater sensitivity and insight.
-Four Credits Staff - 110.
-Acting for the Non-Major The course will introduce the student to the creative process of acting.
+- 110. Acting for the Non-Major The course will introduce the student to the creative process of acting.
 Through readings, discussion, class exercises and improvisations, written analyses, scene work, and viewing live theatre performances, the student will recognize, understand, and participate in acting as an interactive and artistic expression of the human experience.
 Through his/her observation of and participation in this process, the student will gain a deeper awareness and appreciation of the challenge and value of acting.

 Two Credits Staff Fall Semester - 130.
 Oral Interpretation of Literature A basic course designed to develop an increased understanding and appreciation of literature while cultivating and strengthening vocal skills through the process of interpretive reading.